douglasgreen/commentaries/marcus_aurelius/meditations.en.md

 XV.
 Marcus, in this passage from the second book of "Meditations," reflects on the transient and ephemeral nature of human life.
 He describes life as fleeting, with the physical body inevitably decaying and the soul in constant unrest.
 He emphasizes the uncertainty of fortune and the dubious nature of fame, likening the physical aspects of life to a stream and the spiritual aspects to a dream or smoke.

 He suggests that life is akin to a battle or a journey, and that posthumous fame is essentially oblivion.
-The only enduring element, according to Aurelius, is philosophy.
+The only enduring element, according to Marcus, is philosophy.
 Philosophy, for him, involves maintaining the integrity of one's inner spirit against insults, injuries, and the extremes of pain and pleasure.
 It requires acting sincerely and independently, accepting all events as natural and divinely ordained, and facing death with calmness and acceptance.

-Aurelius argues that since the elements of nature undergo constant transformation without harm, humans should not fear death, which is a natural process.
+Marcus argues that since the elements of nature undergo constant transformation without harm, humans should not fear death, which is a natural process.
 He concludes that nothing natural can be evil, reinforcing the Stoic belief in accepting nature's course.

 ## THE THIRD BOOK

 I. In this passage, Marcus reflects on the transient nature of life and the importance of using one's intellectual faculties wisely while they are still intact.
 He emphasizes that life is fleeting, and as one ages, there is no guarantee that their mental faculties will remain sharp enough for thoughtful consideration or contemplation.
 This is crucial because the ability to understand both divine and human matters depends on a sound mind.

-Aurelius warns that if one's mental faculties begin to decline, they may still maintain basic bodily functions like breathing and eating, but they will lose the ability to make sound judgments, act justly, and correct wrong perceptions.
+Marcus warns that if one's mental faculties begin to decline, they may still maintain basic bodily functions like breathing and eating, but they will lose the ability to make sound judgments, act justly, and correct wrong perceptions.
 Therefore, he urges the reader to act with urgency, not only because each day brings them closer to death but also because their intellectual capacity, which enables them to understand the true nature of things and guide their actions, is constantly diminishing and may fail before they die.

 Key points to consider from this passage include: